-Sandy Spring CSA provides weekly organic vegetable shares to sites in Montgomery and Howard Counties in Maryland and several locations in Northern Virginia.
+Sandy Spring CSA provides weekly organic vegetable shares to sites in Montgomery and Howard Counties in Maryland and Northern Virginia.

 What is CSA?

 CSA (Community Supported Agriculture) is a simple way to support local farmers, while providing your family with healthy, fresh, locally grown vegetables.
 CSA members pay an annual fee and in return receive a weekly share of produce harvested at the peak of ripeness, flavor, and nutritional content.
 This arrangement guarantees the financial support of local farmers.

 - support and preserve small and family farms and farming practices